Hugh Miller (actor)

 Hugh Miller (22 May 1889 – 1 November 1976) was a British stage and film actor.
 He was instrumental in founding the original London Film Society in 1925, but left soon afterwards to work in America.
 He found success on Broadway, as Mr. Jingle in Pickwick in 1927; and in Hollywood, in the Gloria Swanson film The Love of Sunya, that same year.
-Miller was cast as dialogue coach for Lawrence of Arabia (1962), and was mentor to actor Peter O'Toole from early in his career, and recommended Miller to Lean.
+Miller was cast as dialogue coach for Lawrence of Arabia (1962), and was mentor to actor Peter O'Toole from early in his career who recommended Miller to Lean.
 Miller, who was one of several members of a David Lean film crew to be given bit parts, was hired again as dialogue coach in Doctor Zhivago (1965), his last screen effort before his death in 1976.

 Miller married Olga Katzin, a satirical poet who published under the name Sagittarius, in 1921; they had three children.